pocl/pocl/doc/sphinx/source/using.rst

  Set the local memory size of the CPU devices (cpu, cpu-minimal) to the given amount in bytes instead of the default one.

+- **POCL_CPU_MAX_CU_COUNT**

+ The maximum number of threads created for work group execution in the 'cpu' device driver.
+The default is to determine this from the number of hardware threads available in the CPU.

 - **POCL_DEBUG**

  Enables debug messages to stderr.
 This will be mostly messages from error